porrey/EEPROM-Storage/README.md

 The best way to think about EEPROM memory is to think about it as a large byte array with a base index of 0.
 In fact, the Arduino libraries construct access to EEPROM in this manner.

 In the above definitions, `v1` is stored at position 0 and occupies two bytes.
-The first byte is for the data type and the second byte is for the one byte checksum.
+The first byte is for the data type and the second byte is for the one-byte checksum.
 The variable `v1` requires two bytes and thus occupies EEPROM memory locations 0 and 1,

-The next variable, `v2`, is located in the position 2, immediately following `v1`, and occupies three bytes.
+The next variable, `v2`, is in the position 2, immediately following `v1`, and occupies three bytes.
 The variables `v3`, `v4` and `v5` follow in the same contiguous manner, ensuring that no two variables occupy the same memory positions.

 > Aligning variables at the beginning of memory or aligning them in a contiguous nature is not required.
 This just makes it easier, in my opinion, to keep track.
 You are free to arrange them in any manner that suits your needs.